samples28/prefectcicd-example/README.md

 # prefecicd-example
-An example repository upon which the Prefect docs CI/CD guide is based
+An example repository upon which the fect docs CI/CD guide is based